Mired bin Ra'ad: Leadership roles

+Advocacy for Landmine Ban

 In 2008, Prince Mired presided over the Eighth Meeting of the States Parties to the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on Their Destruction, or Ottawa Treaty, which took place in the Dead Sea.
 In that position he visited Finland to promote the Convention and its norms—meeting with Foreign Minister Alexander Stubb,—and Poland, which at the time where still not members of the Ottawa Treaty.

 As he ended his mandate, the Prince was asked to represent efforts to promote said Convention becoming Special Envoy.

 As Special Envoy, Prince Mired promotes a universal ban against landmines and support for its victims.
 His missions have taken him to the United States (2010) where he met with Samantha Powers.
 That year, he also met with Mongolia's Prime Minister S. Batbold.

 In 2011, he visited South Korea, and the Polynesian Kingdom of Tonga where he encountered the Prime Minister who is also Minister of Foreign Affairs & Defence Lord Tu'ivakano, and Tuvalu where he met with Prime Minister Willy Telavi, and, Minister of Foreign Affairs Apisai Lelemia.
 In 2013 he travelled to China to meet with then Vice Minister of Foreign Affairs Li Baodong and other authorities at the Ministry of Defence.

 In 2018, he toured Sri Lanka meeting with President Maithripala Sirisena, Prime Minister Ranil Wickremesinghe, Minister of Foreign Affairs Tilak Marapana, Minister of Prison Reform in charge of mine action Deva Manoharan Swaminathan, among others.
 That same year, he carried a mission to Myanmar to promote the ban, meeting with Minister of International Cooperation U Kyaw Tin and Minister of Defence Lt.
 Gen. Sein Win.
 In Laos, he also met with Minister of Foreign Affairs Saleumxay Kommasith, Vice Minister of Foreign Affairs Thongpane Savanphet; Minister of Defence Lt.
 Gen. Chansamone Chanyalath; Minister of Labour and Social Welfare Khampheng Saysompheng; and Prime Minister Thongloun Sisoulith.

 In 2019, together with Princess Astrid of Belgium, and Haakon, Crown Prince of Norway, they kicked off a global meeting on landmines, in Oslo, Norway where the landmine treaty had been adopted two decades years earlier.